-Each one of us are interconnected and a holographic part of All that Is.
-As we open ourselves into greater expression of love, wisdom and power, we give this gift to all of creation.
+Each one of us is interconnected and a holographic part of All that Is.
+As we open ourselves into a greater expression of love, wisdom, and power, we give this gift to all of creation.
 As one person becomes whole, humanity is that much closer to wholeness.
-We must remember this and take hold of our personal responsibility to ourselves and to an awakening humanity.
+We must remember this and take hold of our personal responsibility to ourselves and to awakening humanity.
 Love is the source of all healing, Love Is.

-Energy flows up and down our bodies as well as over under and through them.
+Energy flows up and down our bodies as well as over, under, and through them.
 As a very simplified example, let’s think of how water flows through a garden hose, and imagine that each hose (or energy channel) is particularly calibrated for a specific fluid and psi.
 With a kink in a hose, flow is deficient in that place.
 When there is a bulge in a hose, the flow is excessive in that place.
-When the kid next door sticks his favourite toy down a hose, the flow is blocked.
+When the kid next door sticks his favorite toy down a hose, the flow is blocked.

 Supporters of the notion of Chakras explain the lack of confirmation of their existence in Western medical science by noting that current technology is not capable of measuring life energy or Chakras.
 Some point out that arguments offered so far against the possibility of the existence of Chakras are arguments from ignorance.
 Skeptics rejoin that if Chakras exist then there ought to be evidence of their existence that would be acceptable to the scientific community, i.e., they argue that they find no reason to accept claims about them since there is no empirical evidence to support their existence, which is exactly what the supporters of the notion of Chakras have also affirmed.